VFPX/Win32API/functions_alphabetical.md

 ***

 [DllGetVersion](libraries/shell32/DllGetVersion.md)
-Implemented by many of the Microsoft® Windows® Shell dynamic-link libraries (DLLs) to allow applications to obtain DLL-specific version information.
+Implemented by many of the Microsoftï¿½ Windowsï¿½ Shell dynamic-link libraries (DLLs) to allow applications to obtain DLL-specific version information.

 ***